suryavengadesan/lc/lc.md

 - XOR Properties
     - 1 xor 1 = 0 and 0 xor 0 = 0
+- AND Properties
+    - n & 1 => return the last bit of n
+    - n = n & 0 => sets the last bit of n to 0
+- OR Properties
+    - n | 1 => sets the last bit of n to 1

 - Variants + Problems
     - XOR